 June 28th, 2016

 The days of June were wrought with brief unpredictable pop-up storms that thwarted our attempts to return to Florida.
-Nights on the other hand, were calm and clear, so we decided to set sail from Bimini across the Gulf Stream in the late evening, hoping to reach the Palm Beach inlet by sunrise.
+However, the nights were calm and clear, so we decided to set sail from Bimini across the Gulf Stream in the late evening, hoping to reach the Palm Beach inlet by sunrise.

 We were sailing on a cloudy night with a waning crescent.
 Which is an exercise in trusting your instruments and physical sensations.
 With no visibility our vessel plowed blindly through the inky blackness.